 They still fit, they just look more oversized than the model photo looked (I’m also not as skinny, so there’s that).

 A fabric shaver or razor gets rid of this easily – they did take longer to start pilling than most other pants I own.
 Luckily, the fabric is thick and high-quality, so I doubt shaving the pilling off will do much damage until years down the line.
-It’s not even in a noticeable area either.

 I have washed both a few times and there hasn’t been any shrinkage.

 Since they’re cotton, it’s important to wash them carefully to avoid pilling on all of the fabric.
 I use cold water, low tumble dry, and mild detergent.
-I also added some white vinegar as a DIY fabric softener.
+I also add some white vinegar as a DIY fabric softener.

 I also liked that you can easily tuck in the tie for the sweatpants (although I obviously didn’t do that in the photo).